selimonat/fancycarp/README.md

 ![Logo](https://lh3.googleusercontent.com/JiBFuSBsphKFLgHn3DkIR2YQCpP-B8Spvoo3wrW2Rm3HiyC4yHNlSWmxEoLTLkB8Zw=w300)

-Repository for streamlining fMRI preprocessing and analysis based on SPM in Institute of Systems Neuroscience, UKE Hamburg.
+Repository for streamlining fMRI preprocessing and analysis based on SPM.

 This repository
 creates a folder hierarchy for an experiment,